What does dwelling insurance cover?

 If you are a landlord or stay in a house only for a few months, you may only need a dwelling fire policy (DP-1, DP-3).
 These dwelling policies only cover damage to the house from named perils (only those listed are covered) and don’t include other coverage found in a homeowners policy like personal property coverage.

-What is not covered by dwelling insurance?
+What is not covered by dwelling coverage?

-The dwelling coverage portion of a homeowners insurance policy doesn’t cover floods or earthquakes.
+• Floods or earthquakes.
 There are other exclusions on most policies, such as acts of war or terrorism, normal wear and tear, water and sewer backup and termites or other pests.

 Coverage for some exclusions can be added with an endorsement for an additional cost.

-Types of dwelling coverage
+What type of dwelling coverage do you need?

 There are a few types of dwelling coverage: